catupik/invisalign-html-project/README.md

 - Responsive design for optimal viewing on different devices.

 ## Installation
-1. Clone the repository: git clone https://github.com/your-username/invisalign-website.git
+1. Clone the repository: git clone [https://github.com/catupik/invisalign-html-project.git]
-2. Navigate to the project directory: cd invisalign-website
+2. Navigate to the project directory: cd invisalign-html-project
 3. Open the index.html file in a web browser to view the website.

 ## Usage